BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/SAI_general_policies.rst

 with animals anesthetized using isoflurane, unless an alternative method is specifically requested and scientifically justified.
 Users are required to supply their own isoflurane bottles for imaging sessions and must adhere to NYUAD guidelines governing the use of Controlled Substances.
 Training on the operation of the anesthesia system is included as part of the mandatory imaging user training.
+Activated charcoal canisters must be weighed prior to the use of the anesthesia system.
 Following each session, users must turn off the oxygen supply valve and anesthesia vaporizer, and flush the system to ensure safe and proper maintenance.

 SAI Facility Hygiene Guidelines